Mass shootings claim lives at gatherings over the July Fourth holiday | Law-Order

 Three people were killed and eight others were injured when several men fired indiscriminately into a crowd of hundreds that had gathered in a Texas neighbourhood after a festival in the area, authorities said.
 The shooting in the Fort Worth neighbourhood of Como happened late Monday night, about two hours after the annual ComoFest ended.

 Thirty people were shot, two fatally, at a block party in Baltimore early Sunday.
-Many of the shooting victims were children, authorities said.
+Many of those shooting victims were children, authorities said.

-And in Florida, a 7-year-old child was killed in a shooting during an altercation between two groups gathered for July Fourth celebrations along a causeway that crosses Tampa Bay, police said.
-A man also was hit with gunfire but was expected to survive.
-The child was pronounced dead at a hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)